 IF = (VBIAS – 0.7 V)/(RLIMIT + r’d)

-- During reverse biasing reverse current IR taken into consideration and shown on the negative X-axis of the curve.
+- During reverse biasing reverse current IR is taken into consideration and shown on the negative X-axis of the curve.

 - On this curve breakdown region of the diode is not shown as it does not save the operation region for some diodes.